peter5000/SmartTutorsCollectivePublic/README.md

 ## Running the Application

-To start the application in development mode, on your terminal type:
+To start the application in development mode, on your terminal, type:

 ```bash
 cd ..
 npm run dev
 ```

-Then leave the first terminal open, and open up another terminal for backend server.
+Then, leave the first terminal open, and open up another terminal for the backend server.
 Then type:

 ```bash
 cd backend
 node server.js
 ```

-If the frontend is failing to run, on the first terminal check you current directory by:
+If the frontend is failing to run, on the first terminal, check your current directory by:

 ```bash
 pwd
 // Expected Output: <YourFilePath>/SmartTutorsCollective
 ```

-If the backend is failing to run, on the second terminal check you current directory by:
+If the backend is failing to run, on the second terminal, check your current directory by:

 ```bash
 pwd
 // Expected Output: <YourFilePath>/SmartTutorsCollective/backend